 - Storm Tracker Forecast: Staying wet through Saturday

 - Storm Tracker Forecast: Wet & cool this weekend

-- Storm Tracker Forecast: Staying hot and sunny this week
+- Storm Tracker Forecast: Cold and rainy next week